No place to hide for Africa's pangolins amid China buying spree

 Conservationists say the demand boom is due to declining wild populations in Asia as well as high numbers of Chinese workers in Africa’s resource and timber sectors, located in remote regions of the continent’s interior.

-The example of Africa’s elephants, whose numbers have been slashed by demand from Asia for their ivory, have prompted conservations to mobilize to protect the pangolins.
+The example of Africa’s elephants, whose numbers have been slashed by demand from Asia for their ivory, have prompted conservations to mobilise to protect the pangolins.

 “It’s always been ivory but the new pressure is on the pangolin,” said Lee White, the British-born head of Gabon’s national parks agency, which runs the 13 national parks covering just over a tenth of the country’s territory.